 Char Broil 4 foot hose and adapter

 This is the one I use myself and it has been holding up since 2015 outside on my Char Broil X200 without any problems.

 Rated with 4.4 stars from many users this 4-foot hose easily connects to a 20-pound tank.

 Shinestar 1 lb to 20 lb propane tank adapter

-It is available in a 4 foot and a 12-foot version.
+It is available in 4-foot and 12-foot versions.

 I found an average rating of 4.4 stars and this is pretty good.

 The Dozynat is the number one seller online and the price is comparable to the Shinestar.

 This 4 Foot hose got a 4.5-star rating from almost 200 people.